François Bourgeon: In foreign translation

-Despite the acclaim Bourgeon has received for his work in native France and mainland Europe, virtually none of his work has seen translations into English as of 2017, save one.
-US publisher Catalan Communications had planned to release his medieval epos Les Compagnons du crépuscule as The Companions of the Dusk in 1991, but only the first volume of the series was released as such, as the publisher went bankrupt shortly thereafter.
+Despite the acclaim Bourgeon has received for his work in native France and the rest of mainland Europe, virtually none of his work has seen translations into English as of 2025, save one.
+US publisher Catalan Communications had planned to release his medieval epic Les Compagnons du crépuscule as The Companions of the Dusk in 1991, but only the first volume of the series was released as such, as the publisher went bankrupt shortly thereafter.